powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 In the PSS®E model, version 33, only one switched shunt element can be defined by bus and it may consist entirely of blocks of shunt reactors, entirely of blocks of capacitor banks or of both reactors and capacitors.
 Version 35 allows to define multiple switched shunt by bus adding an alphanumeric switched shunt identifier.
 Each switched shunt record defines a PowSyBl shunt compensator with a non-linear model.
 The PowSyBl shunt compensator is associated with its corresponding voltage level and has the following attributes:

 - **Id** according to the pattern `<n>-SwSH<m>` where `n` represents the PSS®E bus number (field `I` in the _Switched Shunt Data_ record) and `m` is the PSS®E alphanumeric shunt identifier (field `ID` in version 35 of the _Switched Shunt Data_ record, forced to `"1"` in version 33).
-- **ConnectableBus** PowSyBl bus identifier associated to the PSS®E bus number (field `I` in the _Switched Shunt Data_ record).
+- **ConnectableBus** PowSyBl bus identifier assigned to the PSS®E bus number (field `I` in the _Switched Shunt Data_ record).
 - **SectionCount** Defined as the section count (section index + 1) where section `B` is closer to the initial switched shunt admittance (field `BINIT` in the _Switched Shunt Data_ record).
 - **TargetV** Voltage setpoint defined as `0.5` * (`VSWLO` + `VSWHI`) * `vnom`, where `VSWLO` is the controlled voltage lower limit (field `VSWLO` in the _Switched Shunt Data_ record) and `VSWHI` is the controlled voltage upper limit (field `VSWHI` in the _Switched Shunt Data_ record).
 - **TargetDeadband** defined as (`VSWHI` - `VSWLO`) * `vnom`.
-- **RegulatingTerminal** Regulating terminal associated to the bus where voltage is controlled by this switched shunt (field `SWREM` in the _Switched Shunt Data_ record if it is not `0`.
+- **RegulatingTerminal** Regulating terminal assigned to the bus where voltage is controlled by this switched shunt (field `SWREM` in the _Switched Shunt Data_ record if it is not `0`.
 Otherwise field `I` in the _Switched Shunt Data_ record).
 - **VoltageRegulatorOn** defined as `true` if the control mode is not `0` (field `MODSW` in the _Switched Shunt Data_ record) and `TargetV` is greater than `0.0`.

 The shunt compensator is connected to the connectableBus if switched shunt status (field `STAT` in the _Switched Shunt Data_ record) is `1` (In-service).
 In the non-linear model a set of sections can be defined, each section has two attributes:
 - **Section G** Positive sequence shunt (charging) conductance of this section.
 Always `0.0`.
 - **Section B** Positive sequence shunt (charging) susceptance of this section.
-It is defined as `B` / (`vnom` *`vnom`), where `B` is the reactive component of shunt admittance to ground, entered in Mvar at one per unit voltage associated to this section and `vnom` is the nominal voltage of the corresponding voltage level.
+It is defined as `B` / (`vnom` *`vnom`), where `B` is the reactive component of shunt admittance to ground, entered in Mvar at one per unit voltage assigned to this section and `vnom` is the nominal voltage of the corresponding voltage level.

 The sections of the non-linear model are defined according to the adjustment method of the switched shunt (field `ADJM` in the _Switched Shunt Data_ record).
 If the PSS®E adjustment method is `0`, reactor blocks (negative susceptance) are specified first followed by the capacitor blocks (positive susceptance) and both blocks are switched on in input order.
 A section is assigned to each step of the reactor and capacitor shunt blocks by accumulating the admittance of the corresponding steps that are in-service.
 Only the in-service switched shunt blocks are considered (field `SI` in version 35 of the _Switched Shunt Data_ record, always in-service in version 33.
-A section with 0.0 susceptance is added between sections associated to reactor and capacitor blocks.
+A section with 0.0 susceptance is added between sections assigned to reactor and capacitor blocks.

 If the adjustment method is `1`, reactor and capacitor blocks can be specified at any order and are switched on and off such that the next highest (or lowest) total susceptance is achieved.
 All the switching combinations are considered in PSS®E. Current version does not support a section for each switching combination.
 To match the shunt blocks into sections, first reactor and capacitor blocks are increasingly ordered by the susceptance increment (field `BI` in the _Switched Shunt Data_ record) and then sections are created like in the previous adjustment considering that both blocks are switched on in sorted order.